wibiclint/kiji-fiddling/README.md

     - Store the results in this table or in another table?
   * Write score function
     - Input: An active user and the item in question
-    - Get the list of the k nearest neighbors for the item in question
+    - Get the list of the k nearest neighbors for the item in question (that the user has also rated)
-    - Not clear exactly what to do here
+    - The score is the sum of similarities * ratings (from the user), divided by the sum of all of the similarities
     - Output: A score for this item

 Inspired by Mahout implementation: http://isabel-drost.de/hadoop/slides/collabMahout.pdf